 Certain crimes under the Clery Act may call for the issuing of a Timely Warning distributed to the campus community.
-Under the Clery Act, an institution must alert the campus community to certain crimes in a timely manner and will aid in the prevention of similar crimes.
+An institution must alert the campus community to certain crimes in a timely manner the goal of which is the prevention of similar crimes.

 Although the Clery Act does not define "timely", the intent of a warning regarding the criminal incident(s) is to enable people to protect themselves.
 This means a warning should be issued as soon as pertinent information is available.
+Timely Warnings and Emergency Notifications are sent out by the Clery Compliance Officer, or, in their absence a person authorized to send such warnings.